 Social, economic and cultural values are not as easily separated as physical and ecological values.
-Therefore it may be necessary for some material in this section to be cross-referenced with sections dealing with cultural heritage and economy.
+Therefore it may be necessary for some material in this section to be cross-referenced with section 4.9, Cultural Heritage, and section 4.12, Economy.